 - Implement solutions and transactions that preserve data integrity

 - Utilize tools that speed up and protect development

 In this Intermediate SQL training course, you will expand your SQL knowledge as you learn more about the standard programming language.Become more confident in your ability to understand and write SQL queries.

 What is Considered to be Intermediate SQL Skills?

-SQL skills are often divided into three categories – beginner, intermediate, and advanced.
-This training course was designed to teach students the mid-level skills of SQL.
-Some of the skills that students should expect to learn at this level include:
+SQL skills are often divided into three categories – beginner, intermediate, and advanced SQL.
+This training course is designed to teach the mid-level skills of SQL.
+Some of the skills you can expect to learn at this level include: